In this article

 When you book a driving lesson with Book Learn Pass, you can rest assured you are learning to drive with a qualified and professional driving instructor.
 You will be taught how to drive in a safe and controlled manner and we aim to develop you into a safe driver for life.

 Another reason why you should book your driving lessons with Book Learn Pass, is our interactive website.
-We have an abundance of training materials to help you pass your driving theory test, a range of guides to help you practice your driving manoeuvres and advice from professional driving instructors on how to pass your driving test too.
+We have an abundance of training materials to help you pass your driving theory test, a range of guides to help you practice the driving test manoeuvres and driving test tips from professional driving instructors to help you pass your driving test.

 We’ve taught people how to drive for a number of years now and we understand that you may have a few questions you would like to ask before booking your driving lessons.
 There are a few standard questions we are regularly asked and we have included answers to them below.